albertz/py-tui-editor/README.rst

 - simple multi-line editor
 - not whole screen but only next N lines
-- show interactive feedback. e.g. mark edits, show number of edits, show diff in separate plane or so
+- status bar (supporting multiple lines): show interactive feedback. e.g. mark edits, show number of edits, show diff in separate plane or so

 This is just a simple multi-line editor for the terminal (VT100).